angelov/storgman/readme.md

 3. To configure the application, rename the `.env.example` file to `.env` and update the config values inside
     * You can use `cp .env.example .env` to keep the original file, just in case
     * If you need some more advanced configuration, check the files in the `config` directory
+4. Make sure that the `storage` and `bootstrap/cache` folders are writable
-4. Run the following commands from your command line:
+5. Run the following commands from your command line:
     * `composer install` to install the PHP dependencies
     * `bower install` to install the front-end dependencies
     * `npm install` to prepare the project for Grunt
     * `grunt` to start the Grunt tasks
     * `php artisan migrate` to create the database schema
     * `php artisan db:seed` to insert the default data
-5. Run `http://eestec.local` in your browser.
+6. Run `http://eestec.local` in your browser.
 You should see the login screen.
-6. Login using the following credentials (and change them after):
+7. Login using the following credentials (and change them after):
     * email: `admin@ultim8.info`
     * password: `123456`